CyanChew/emomo/REAL.md

 python envs/utils/base_server.py
 ```

-All subsequent commands assume these two processes are running.
+These are the only processes that need to be run on the NUC, and all subsequent commands (run on the GPU laptop) assume these servers are started on the NUC.

 ---